You may be fooled by a covert narcissist, but a covert narcissist is just as much a narcissist as your typical extroverted narcissist.

 The Covert Narcissist

 There are several subtypes of narcissists.
 Among them are covert narcissists.
 Psychoanalyst James Masterson first identified the “Closet Narcissist”—someone deflated, with an inadequate self-perception.
 Lacking the aggressiveness of the exhibitionistic narcissist, they’re more prone to depression and feelings of emptiness or like things are falling apart.
 This subtype has also been referred to as a “covert narcissist,” “vulnerable narcissist,” or “introverted narcissist.”
-Take a quiz to see if you’re one, but don’t rely on it conclusively without speaking to a mental health provider.

 On the surface, they can be hard to identify.
 These narcissists may appear shy, humble, or anxious.
 Their gratification may be indirect through their emotional investment in someone they admire.
 They take things personally and feel distrustful, mistreated, unappreciated, and misunderstood.
 Although they devalue themselves, they dream of greatness and wonder why people don’t appreciate and understand them.